urbanspoon/ruby-style-guide/README.md

 * <a name="double-amper-preprocess"></a>
   Use `&&=` to preprocess variables that may or may not exist.
-Using `&&=` will change the value only if it exists, removing the need to check its existence with `if`.
+Using `&&=` will change the value only if it exists and is non-nil, removing the need to check its existence with `if`.
 <sup>[[link](#double-amper-preprocess)]</sup>